thulsonASU/mycobot_280_M5-ROS-Experimentation/README.md

 Problem.
 Python3 version is not compatible.
 Setuptools use dashes rather than underscores.
 Solution: Edit dist.py to use underscores.
 Generally located in the setup.cfg file for the packages in the src dir. <br />
 Fixed.
 Able to package and launch.
 Will continue forward with the my_cobot.
 <br /> **CATASTROPHIC MISTAKE** <br />
 Just learned a great deal about how crucial python 3.10 is to the Ubuntu distro version I was operating on.
 I now will reimage and install Ubuntu and install all packages.
-Including cloning this git.
+Including cloning this git.reimaed and now operating on Ubuntu 20.04 with Python3.8. this enables me to not only learn ROS2, but also I can rescope back to ROS1 and utilize the tutorials by elephant.
+I will update the github to reflect ROS1 and ROS2 respectively.
+<br /> **Finally I can now start Step 1!** <br />

 ## Additional Reasources